-Sony 400mm f2.8 G Master Review
+Sony 400mm F2.8 G Master Review

-Considering the quality of Sony’s G Master lenses, I had a feeling that this would be a pretty boring review to do with a few exceptions.
-You see, Sony’s lenses are very clinically perfect; and our staff aren’t fans of that.
-But the Sony 400mm f2.8 G Master lens is designed to shoot a specific type of subject matter.
-It’s designed for sports and wildlife.
-Sure, we’ve done a lot of that stuff.
-But we’ve never been limited to just that.
-However, testing the Sony 400mm f2.8 G Master is some of the most fun I’ve ever had shooting Sony cameras.
+Considering the quality of Sony’s G Master lenses, I had a feeling this would be a boring review to do with a few exceptions.
+You see, Sony’s lenses are clinically perfect and our staff aren’t fans of that.
+But the Sony 400mm f2.8 G Master lens is designed to shoot a specific type of subject matter: sports and wildlife.
+Sure, we’ve done a lot of that stuff, but we’ve never been limited to just that.
+However, testing the Sony 400mm f2.8 G Master was some of the most fun I’ve had shooting Sony cameras.

 At nearly $12,000 one has to expect that the Sony 400mm f2.8 G Master will perform very well.
 And indeed it does.
-The sports and wildlife photographers that it’s aimed towards will love this lens as long as they’re making they money to justify its purchase.
-But for the passionate photographers that want to do things like go on safari and observe wildlife, you’ll also find a deep appreciation for what this lens can do.
+The sports and wildlife photographers it’s aimed towards will love this lens as long as they have the money to justify its purchase.
+For the passionate photographers who want to do things like go on safari and observe wildlife, you’ll also find a deep appreciation for what this lens can do.

 The Big Picture

 The Sony 400mm f2.8 G Master is a holistically fantastic lens.
-It’s amazingly very lightweight, fast to focus, and incredibly versatile.
-Sports photographers will be able to use it with a variety of cameras and get the shots that they want.
-We used it with both the Sony a1 and Sony a7r III and captured photos we were very in love with.
+It’s amazingly lightweight, fast to focus, and incredibly versatile.
+Sports photographers will be able to use it with a variety of cameras and get the shots they want.
+We used it with both the Sony a1 and Sony a7r III and captured photos we were in love with.
 What’s more, wildlife photographers will never want to put this lens down.
 We shot a bunch of photos of birds going about their daily lives using this lens.
-Frankly, we captured some of the most amazing moments we’ve shot with the Sony 400mm f2.8 G Master.
-In fact, unless you’re not nailing the autofocus, it’s pretty hard to take a bad photo.
+Frankly, we captured some of the most amazing moments we’ve shot with this lens.
+Unless you’re not nailing the autofocus, it’s pretty hard to take a bad photo.

-The Sony 400mm f2.8 G Master receives five out of five stars and the site’s Editor’s Choice Award.
+The Sony 400mm f2.8 G Master receives five out of five stars and the Editor’s Choice Award.
 Want one?
-Check them out at Adorama and Amazon or rent them from Lensrentals to see if you’d like one first.
+Check them out at Adorama and Amazon, or rent one from Lensrentals to see if you’d like it first.

 Pros